Bugaboo Spire Rock Climbing

 Most of the routes on the Bugaboo Spire are accessed via the Crescent glacier which is an easy hike from the Kain hut and Applebee campground.
 From the Kain hut head north toward the Bugaboo-Snowpatch Col and turn off before the Col as if heading to the Crescent Spire.
 From Applebee hike north out of camp onto the moraine and follow the same route as if going to Crescent Spire.
 The east face is obvious on both approaches.
 To get to the Northeast ridge follow the same approach as above and continue up slabs to the Bugaboo-Crescent Col. All remaining routes on the south and west faces are approached by the Bugaboo-Snowpatch Col.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bugaboo Spire:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bugaboo Spire:

 Featured Route For Bugaboo Spire